 We’ve established the history and what some of the principles of modern supply chain management are.
 But, naturally, the ultimate goal isn’t simply to define those topics, but to bring those issues to life in your day-to-day business practices.

 Such an aim, naturally, is easier said than done, as modern supply chain management is a sweeping, varied concept.
 As we’ve seen throughout this paper, there are myriad concerns involved in modern supply chain management – so where does one start when attempting to incorporate these practices/beliefs into your organization?

 Well, you start at the beginning.
 To do this right, it requires those in your organization to first set the rules and expectations for your suppliers.
-Once that is established, how to track those expectations and act upon the performance of those suppliers (either good or bad) should be decided.
+After, you need to track those expectations and act upon the performance of those suppliers (either good or bad) should be decided.